Film: Snow Dogs

 - Happily Adopted: Ted.
 He doesn't know he's adopted until he learns of his biological mother's death, but learning about this new family doesn't diminish his affection for his adopted mother.

-- Jerk Ass: The favourite to win the Arctic Challenge gets himself some food at the checkpoint before feeding his own dogs (for which the judges penalize him).
+- Jerk Ass: The arrogant French sledder: The favourite to win the Arctic Challenge gets himself some food at the checkpoint before feeding his own dogs (for which the judges penalize him).
+Then he meets his karma by having a block of frozen Gator-aid dropped on his head, knocking him unconscious.

 - Jerk with a Heart of Gold: Thunder Jack.